Jamaica Healthcare System & Medical Insurance Options for Expats

 How the Healthcare System Works for Expats

-On the whole, the island has approximately thirty hospitals and clinics.
-The Ministry of Health website is the best place to get information on the hospital that is nearest to your location.
+So how many hospitals in Jamaica make up the country’s public health system?
+On the whole, as of 2025, 318 clinics and health centers and 24 public hospitals.
+On the other hand, the private sector includes around 10 private hospitals, in addition to numerous independent practices.
+The Ministry of Health website is the best place to get information on the hospital that is nearest to your location offering medical care in Jamaica.
 You can see a map of hospital locations along with their contact information.

 Public Healthcare